CapVeri vs Yardi: CAM Reconciliation

 The financial math uses deterministic Python calculations only.
 No AI models touch your GL data.
 CapVeri recalculates gross-up, cap enforcement, pro-rata allocation, and base year comparisons from first principles using the same inputs Yardi used.
 Matching numbers give you independent confirmation.
 Discrepancies surface as flags you can investigate before the tenant auditor finds them.

-Already on Yardi?
-Export your CAM expense report.
+Already using Yardi?
+Export your GL expense report as a CSV.
 Upload it to CapVeri.
 Get BOMA 2024 compliant results with error flags and recovery estimates.
 No implementation or consultant required.

 How to migrate from Yardi to CapVeri

 No data migration, no consultant engagement, no system downtime.
-Your first building is free with no credit card required.
+Start with a 30-day free trial, no credit card required.
+Add billing before the trial ends to keep access.

 Can CapVeri work alongside an existing Yardi setup?